Patatruc/word-definition/README.md

 ## Arguments

-`word_to_search`: the word that you want to define, case insensitive and can have accented characters
+`word_to_define`: the word that you want to define, case insensitive and can have accented characters

 `language`: "en" (english) or "fr" (french) - required